 Tech Innovations Continue to Shape the Restaurant Industry

 Like many other sectors, technology is disrupting and shifting the restaurant industry more than ever.
 In today’s era of instantism, consumers are demanding instant gratification more and more, forcing restaurateurs to think about how they are connecting with their customers.
 The report states that consumers would most like to see restaurants incorporate technology that concentrates on “improving customer service, making ordering and payment easier, and offering more convenient takeout and delivery options.”
 For most operators, continuing to incorporate technology that facilitates easier user experiences will be essential in 2019.

 Consumer desires in the dining spectrum are paralleling with larger societal trends.
 Similar to other industries, consumers are calling for restaurants to bring more eco-friendly options, with a greater emphasis on globalizing menus.
 Overall, consumers would like to see more healthful items and new food sourcing options.
 The majority of consumers say the options for healthier, eco-friendly choices factors directly into their choice of restaurant.

 Curious what the food trends are this year?
 Check out the National Restaurant Association Show Culinary report here.
-Are you headed to the 100th National Restaurant Association Show in Chicago?
-Schedule a time to talk with us about how we can help keep your restaurant ahead.
+Ready to upgrade your restaurant’s technology?
+Talk to us about how we can help keep your restaurant ahead.